Sankalp22863/codesign-opt/llvm-project/mlir/docs/Tutorials/UnderstandingTheIRStructure.md

 to traverse the IR in a nested fashion.
 To this end MLIR exposes the `walk()` helper on `Operation`, `Block`, and `Region`.
 This helper takes a single
-argument: a callback method that will be invoked for every operation recursively nested under the provided entity (as well as this initial operation).
+argument: a callback method that will be invoked for every operation recursively nested under the provided entity.

 ```c++
   // Recursively traverse all the regions and blocks nested inside the function